mmesiti/Recorder.jl/README.md

         so that it can be left in the code without causing issues.
   - [ ] `create_regression_tests` should error if the files are already there
   - [ ] automatic value-based comparisons

+  If you are interested in any of these or more, please open an issue and start the discussion.
 ## Impossible features
   Some of the features in the "Possible Features" list might move here.
   - monitor side effects of functions